SergioCrisostomo/js-calendar/Readme.md

     npm install js-calendar

-## modules
+## methods

-	- generator - the function to generate calendar days for current month
+	- generator - the main Core feature, a function to generate calendar days for the requested month
-	- addLabels - the iterator to add basic class property to each day object and labels for column head
+	- addLabels - the default iterator that adds basic CSS classes to each day object and labels for column head

 ## syntax

-	var january = jsCalendar(year, month, iteratorFn, weekStart);
+	var january = jsCalendar.generator(year, month, iteratorFn, weekStart);

 #### arguments: